Invasion of Sumatra: Operation T

 The Allied units remaining on Sumatra, primarily from the Royal Netherlands East Indies Army (KNIL), withdrew into the middle and northern provinces of the island.
 The Dutch planned a reconquest of Palembang from there and the expulsion of the Japanese from the island.
 This was frustrated by an aggressive Japanese pursuit from Palembang with a motorized reconnaissance regiment of approximately 750 men.
 The outnumbered and retreating forces under Major C.F.
 Hazenberg numbered only about 350 KNIL regulars in two companies.
 They were also badly dispersed and could only fight delaying actions, which allowed the better trained and equipped Japanese to rapidly advance.
 After three weeks, the Japanese were finally contained at Moearatebo on March 2.
 Dutch reinforcements from Padangpandjang were able to move up when heavy rains made the rivers all but impassable by running 27 feet over their flood gauges.
 This delay gave local KNIL commanders time to deploy additional units from the middle provinces, thus preventing the retreating units’ flank from being turned.

 March 3–7 saw vicious firefights as Japanese units tried to cross the river.
 As the offensive ground to a halt, Dutch spies returned with reports of many dead and wounded.
 They also reported that the regiment now numbered only about 200 men.
 Buoyed by the reports, Major Hazenberg decided to counterattack on the night of March 8–9.
 On the 7-8th, several native boats were assembled out of sight and loaded with supplies and ammunition while assault groups formed.
-However, on the 8th of March the news of the capitulation of Java arrived, all offensive efforts had to be broken off because Sumatra was dependent on supply deliveries from Java and it was decided to take a defensive course.
+However, on 8 March the news of the capitulation of Java arrived, all offensive efforts had to be broken off because Sumatra was dependent on supply deliveries from Java and it was decided to take a defensive course.
 West Sumatra had to be left to the Japanese and only a small part of the north would be held with the available forces as long as possible, until a sea evacuation could be organised.